amandafrench/resilientdh/wp-content/plugins/very-simple-contact-form/readme.txt

 If plugin isn't translated into this language, language fallback will be English.

 = What is the default email subject? =
-By default the email subject contains the name of your site followed by the subject that sender has entered.
+By default the email subject contains the name of your site, followed by the subject that sender has filled in.
 If subject field is hidden it only contains the name of your site.

 You can change this subject using an attribute.